 In addition, moderate amounts of alcohol have been shown to reduce bone degradation.
 However, excessive amounts of alcohol have been shown to increase the risk of osteoporosis.

 3. Kidney stones

 A population survey of 27,000 male smokers made by the National Institutes of Health in Finland in 1998 found that beer reduced the risk of kidney stones.
-The more beer, the greater the reduction.
+The more beer, the more significant the reduction.

 4. Heart attack

 Researchers from Brigham and Woman’s Hospital and The Harvard School of Public Health have followed 1,818 men who had survived a heart attack up to 20 years ago.
-Every two years, participants reported on their health, and every four years they filled out a questionnaire about their diet, including about their alcohol consumption.
+Participants reported on their health every two years, and every four years, they filled out a questionnaire about their diet, including their alcohol consumption.

-The 2012 survey showed that men who drank one or two glasses of beer or wine daily had a reduced risk of dying of 34 per cent.
-The risk of dying from cardiovascular disease was as much as 42 per cent. less.
-Participants in the study, who drank a little less than a daily drink, had 22 per cent. lower risk of dying.
+The 2012 survey showed that men who drank one or two glasses of beer or wine daily had a reduced risk of dying by 34 percent.
+In addition, the risk of dying from cardiovascular disease was 42 percent less.
+Participants in the study, who drank a little less than a daily drink, had a 22 percent lower risk of dying.

-This and other studies seem to show that the more alcohol you drink, the less the risk.
-However, they also show that the risk is reduced only if you drink daily.
+This and other studies show that the more alcohol you drink, the less the risk.
+However, they also show that the risk is reduced only if you consume daily.
 Weekend printing does not help.

 The researchers emphasize that the reduced risk of having gallstones is outweighed by a significantly increased risk of cardiovascular disease.
 Every fifth woman and every 10th man gets gallstones, which can develop very painfully.